descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 sv = sv + sv; // fatal runtime error: sv refers to deleted temporary string
 ```

-The problem here is that the lifetime of the temporary is bound to statement in which it was created instead of the block that contains said expression.
+**The problem here is that the lifetime of the temporary is bound to the statement in which it was created, instead of the block that contains said expression.**

 `Working Draft, Standard for Programming Language C++` [^n4910]